prismicio-community/nextjs-starter-prismic-multi-page/README.md

-# Prismic + Next.js Multi-Lang Starter
+# Prismic + Next.js Multi-Page Starter

-Want to see an example of a multi-language [Next.js][nextjs] website using [Prismic][prismic]?
+Want to see an example of a multi-page website using [Prismic][prismic] and [Next.js][nextjs]?
 Look no further!
-In this project, we provide all the code you need for a website with a homepage, information pages, and navigation.
+This project provides all the code you need for a personal website with a homepage, information pages, and navigation.

 - **Demo**: [Open live demo][live-demo]
 - **Learn more about Prismic and Next.js**: [Prismic Next.js Documentation][prismic-docs]